naninovel/docs/docs/guide/resource-providers.md

 The [Addressable Asset system](https://docs.unity3d.com/Packages/com.unity.addressables@latest) is a Unity package providing an easy way to load assets by "address".
 It uses asynchronous loading to support loading from any location (local storage, remote web hosting, etc) with any collection of dependencies.
 Consult Unity's documentation on how to setup, configure and use the system.

 Naninovel will automatically use addressables when the package is installed in the project.
 No additional setup is required.
 All the assets assigned in the Naninovel's configuration menus (eg, scenario scripts, character sprites, audio clips, etc) will be registered with the system (assigned an "address" under "Naninovel" group) when building the player.

+In order for an addressable asset to become "visible" for Naninovel, its address should start with "Naninovel/" and it should has a "Naninovel" label assigned.
+You can specify additional labels to filter the assets used by Naninovel via `Extra Labels` property in resource provider configuration menu.
+Be aware, that "Naninovel" addressable group is automatically re-generated on each build; either use another group to specify custom resources or disable `Enable Build Processing` property in resource provider configuration menu and manually process the assets upon build.

 In case you wish to configure how the Naninovel addressable assets should be served (eg, specify a remove web host), edit "Naninovel" group via `Window -> Asset Management -> Addressables -> Groups` menu.
 The group is automatically created when first building the game; in case it's missing, you can create it manually.